Bylaws

 Article 4: Bylaws Amendment

 These Bylaws may be amended via recommendation from the Director, based on discussion with the Advisory Board.
 Following Robert’s rules, any changes will be communicated to the Center Associates, with a two-week window for Associates to comment.
-Changes to the bylaws will not be implemented if more than 1/3 of the Associates disagree with the proposed changes.
+Changes to the by-laws will not be implemented if more than 1/3 of the Associates disagree with the proposed changes.

 We note that occasionally Associates request exceptions to the bylaws.
 This is expected as we are a live and dynamic group, and the by-laws need to be revised as we evolve.
 Should an Associate request an exception to the by-laws, the petition (in written form explaining the need for the exception) will be reviewed by the Director and the Advisory Board.
 The petition will be evaluated on the following principles: